Grim Fandango: Acquisition of rights and announcement

 A remastered version of Grim Fandango was released for Linux, OS X, PlayStation 4, PlayStation Vita, and Windows platforms on January 27, 2015.
 The PlayStation 4 and PlayStation Vita versions feature cross-buy and cross-save.
 It was later released for Android and iOS on May 5.
-The remastered version was released as a PlayStation Plus title for the month of January 2016.
+The remastered version was released on PlayStation Plus in January 2016.

+Schafer felt the need to make a new version of Grim Fandango because "always bugged me that people couldn't play it", as it was no longer for sale and it was unplayable on modern computers without fan-made emulators.
 The remastered version was predicated on the transition of LucasArts from a developer and publisher into a licensor and publisher in 2013 shortly after its acquisition by Disney.
 Under new management, LucasArts licensed several of its intellectual properties (IP), including Grim Fandango, to outside developers.
-Schafer was able to acquire the rights to the game with financial assistance from Sony, and started the process of building out the remaster within Double Fine Productions.
-Schafer said that the sale of LucasArts to Disney had reminded them of the past efforts of former LucasArts president Darrell Rodriguez to release the older LucasArts titles as Legacy Properties, such as the 2009 rerelease of The Secret of Monkey Island.
+Schafer was able to acquire the rights with financial assistance from Sony, and started the process of building out the remaster within Double Fine Productions.
+Schafer said that the sale of LucasArts to Disney had reminded them of the past efforts of former LucasArts president Darrell Rodriguez to release the older LucasArts games as Legacy Properties, such as the 2009 rerelease of The Secret of Monkey Island.
 Schafer also noted that they had tried to acquire the property from LucasArts in the years prior, but the frequent change in management stalled progress.
 When they began to inquire about the rights with Disney and LucasArts following its acquisition, they found that Sony, through their vice president of publisher and developer relations Adam Boyes, was also looking to acquire the rights.
 Boyes stated that Sony had been interested in working with a wide array of developers for the PlayStation 4, and was also inspired to seek Grim Fandangos after seeing developers like Capcom and Midway Games revive older properties.
-Boyes' determination was supported by John Vignocchi, VP of Production for Disney Interactive, who also shared memories of the game, and was able to bring in contacts to track down the game's assets.
+Boyes' determination was supported by John Vignocchi, VP of Production for Disney Interactive, who also shared memories of the game, and was able to bring in contacts to track down the assets.
 After discovering they were vying for the same property, Schafer and Boyes agreed to work together to acquire the IP and subsequent funding, planning to make the re-release a remastered version.
-Sony did not ask for any of IP rights for the game, instead only asking Double Fine to give the PlayStation platforms console exclusivity in exchange for funding support, similar to their Pub Fund scheme they use to support independent developers.
+Sony did not ask for any of IP rights, instead only asking Double Fine to give the PlayStation platforms console exclusivity in exchange for funding support, similar to their Pub Fund scheme they use to support independent developers.